Edison Bus Accident Attorneys

 If you were in a bus accident in or around Edison, consult a qualified bus accident attorney who can help you with your personal injury claim.
 Bus drivers and bus companies must comply with numerous regulations on the road, insurance policies covering buses are often large, and bus accidents typically injure multiple people.
 All of this makes bus accident claims highly complex.

-Contact the Edison personal injury lawyers at Jacoby & Meyers, LLP, for a free case evaluation at (732) 287-6890 to determine your eligibility for recovering damages related to your injuries and learn about your options going forward.
+Contact the Edison Bus Accident lawyers at Jacoby & Meyers, LLP, for a free case evaluation at (732) 287-6890 to determine your eligibility for recovering damages related to your injuries and learn about your options going forward.

 Jacoby & Meyers, LLP, Advocates for Bus Accident Victims